-- 3.1 Respondents may appeal any conduct determination arrived at through a hearing and resulting in disciplinary probation, removal from University housing, suspension or dismissal. - An appeal must be emailed to the University Appellate Committee at UACSC@aus.edu within seven working days after date of notice.
+- 3.1 Respondents may appeal any conduct that resulted in a sanction of disciplinary/conduct probation, removal from University housing, suspension or dismissal. - 1.
+An appeal must be emailed to the University Appellate Committee at UACSC@aus.edu within seven working days after date of notice.
 In instances of dismissal from the University, Senior Manager-Student Conduct and Conflict Resolution will forward the case to the Appellate Board and notify the student. - Appeals will be reviewed by an Appellate Board of the CCHB and will consist of three members who did not serve on the original hearing panel. - 3.
 The Appellate Board will determine the appeal's viability based on whether there is new information that significantly alters the face of facts stated earlier, evidence of improper procedure, findings that are against the weight of evidence or excessive sanctions. - 4.
-The Appellate Board may deny the request for appeal and affirm the original findings of the CCHB or grant the request for an appeal and forward its recommendations to the Provost and Chief Academic Officer. - 5.
-The following standards will apply when appeals are considered by the Provost and Chief Academic Officer: - a.
-Sanctions may be increased or decreased if found to be substantially disproportionate to the offense. - b.
-Cases may be remanded for rehearing by the CCHB if specified procedural errors or errors in interpretation of university regulations were so substantial as to deny the respondent (or complainant) a fair hearing, or if new and significant evidence becomes available that could not have been discovered before or
+The Appellate Board may deny the request for appeal and affirm the original findings of the CCHB or grant the request for an appeal and forward its recommendations to the Chancellor. - The following standards will apply when appeals are considered by the Chancellor: - a.
+Sanctions may be increased or decreased if found to be substantially disproportionate to the offense. - Cases may be remanded for rehearing by the CCHB if specified procedural errors or errors in interpretation of university regulations were so

-- during the original hearing. - Cases may be dismissed if the finding is deemed to be unsupported by the evidence. - 3.2 A student withdrawn or suspended temporarily due to misconduct or a psychological, mental health or other medical condition may appeal to the Vice Provost for Student Life for reinstatement in the residential halls.
-The Vice Provost for Student Life will ensure that there is no indication of continuation of the misconduct that resulted in withdrawal or temporary suspension.
-The Vice Provost for Student Life will form an advisory group to assess the appeal, review supporting documents (e.g., medical reports), and make a recommendation to the Provost and Chief Academic Officer.
-The Vice Provost for Student Life or designee will inform the student of the final decision in writing.
+- substantial as to deny the respondent (or complainant) a fair hearing, or if new and significant evidence becomes available that could not have been discovered before or during the original hearing. - c.
+Cases may be dismissed if the finding is deemed to be unsupported by the evidence. - 3.2 A student withdrawn or suspended temporarily due to misconduct or a psychological, mental health or other medical condition may anneal to the Executive Director of Student Experience for reinstatement in the residential halls.
+The Executive Director of Student Experience will ensure that there is no indication of continuation of the misconduct that resulted in withdrawal or temporary suspension.
+The Executive Director of Student Experience will form an advisory group to assess the appeal, review supporting documents (e.g., medical reports), and make a recommendation to the Chancellor.
+The Executive Director of Student Experience or designee will inform the student of the final decision in writing.